 Don’t send an email you haven’t read first

-It is important for college students to follow these suggestions for writing email messages to college personnel in order to make positive impression.
-Having college personnel think well of the students is not only important while the student is attending college, but it is also important for students who are seeking positive references for employment or graduate school admission.
+It is important for college students to follow these suggestions for writing email messages to college personnel in order to make a positive impression.
+Having college personnel think well of you is not only important while you are attending college, but it is also important when you begin seeking positive references for employment or graduate school admission.